smartnsoft/FlappyTranslator/README.md

 ### Run package

 Make sure that your current working directory is the project root.
-An input file path must be supplied as a setting in *pubspec.yaml*.

 ```sh
 flutter pub get